Guidelines for Athletics: Accommodating Religious Observance

 |Sep.
 22||Harvest, or Mabon (Pagan ritual of thanksgiving for fruits of the earth)|

-Hillel builds and decorates outdoor booth, or sukkah
+Hillel builds and decorates outdoor booth, or sukkah, and holds blessing and meals inside

 |Oct.
 20||Birth of the Bab (Herald of Baha’i faith)*|